slucchini/slucchini/README.md

 ## Hello, I'm Scott!

 I am an astrophysicist, photographer, programmer, car enthusiast, and dancer.
-I am a full-time PhD student at the University of Wisconsin - Madison in the Department of Physics.
+I am an Postdoctoral Fellow at the Institute for Theory and Computation at the Center for Astrophysics | Harvard & Smithsonian.
 I have significant experience in software development and programming through my physics and astronomy research as well as through my work at a software startup.

 You can find more info about me at my website: [https://www.scottlucchini.com](https://www.scottlucchini.com) ([source](https://github.com/slucchini/slucchini.github.io)).
-And more info about the research my collaboratos and I are doing here: [https://www.madastrodynamics.com](https://www.madastrodynamics.com).

 <!--